scperkins/EJEHardenberg.github.io/fullprojects.md

 	- You can [play the game here]

 - Live Log - Spring 2013
 	- Joshua Dickerson created an easy to use, open source logging framework in PHP and I helped out by creating a ruby client to interface with his PHP back and frontend.
-Check out the repository on github under my maintenance, or [Josh's repository on bitbucket] or [his github]
+Check out the repository on github under my maintenance, or [Joshs repository on bitbucket] or [his github]
 	- Check out the [livelog github repository]

 - CS Crew Website - Spring 2013